 - Malparido/a = Something like saying the person wasn't born right or in the right way.
 Similar in the usage to the English word "Bastard".

 - Puto/a = The female form "puta" means "whore", or more generally "bitch"; "hijo de puta" equates to "son of a bitch."
 Beware of this in Spain, since it's the worst insult you can say to a person.
-The male form "puto", on the other hand, is a very offensive word for "gay" when applied to people, and something more akin to "goddamned" when applied to objects or situations.
+The male form "puto", on the other hand, is a very offensive word for "gay" (Think "faggot".) when applied to people, and something more akin to "goddamned" when applied to objects or situations.

 - Coño = Country Matters.
-Although it's not nearly as offensive as that word is English (ESPECIALLY in North America), and it's never used to describe a person, but rather as an interjection. "¿Qué coño ___?" equates to "What the fuck ___?" in peninsular Spanish (see note below on profanity in Spain).
+Although it's not nearly as offensive as that word is in English (ESPECIALLY in North America), and it's never used to describe a person, but rather as an interjection. "¿Qué coño ___?" equates to "What the fuck ___?" in peninsular Spanish (see note below on profanity in Spain).
 Saying that a person is "un coño de madre/un coño de su madre" means not that they're that part of their mother anatomy, but that the person is a bastard, and the expression "¡El coño de tu madre!" is a direct insult, in some places being even worse than calling the person "Hijo de puta".
 There is also the derivate word "coñazo", that in Spain means something among bothersome or annoying (as in "esa persona es un coñazo", that person is very annoying) but in Venezuela means "beating" (Te voy a meter un coñazo = I'm going to hit you hard).
 Nowdays, Spain is the only country that still uses the word on its original sexual context: the rest of the Spanish speaking countries simply see it as another vulgar interjection.